Bonfires of san juan 2025

 What Is a Mascletá?

 A “mascletá” is a unique and essential part of the Hogueras de San Juan.
-It is a daytime fireworks display that focuses more on the sound than the visual effects.
+During this San Juan Festival in Spain it is a daytime fireworks display that focuses more on the sound than the visual effects.

 Held daily at 2 PM in the Plaza de los Luceros, the mascletá is a thunderous and rhythmic explosion of firecrackers that creates a symphony of noise and vibrations.

-It’s a thrilling experience that showcases the pyrotechnic expertise of the local teams.
+It’s a thrilling experience that showcases the pyrotechnic expertise of the local teams of this Alicante festival.

 👉Note: The sound of the mascletá is very loud, so loud that you feel it in your whole body.
 It is something very exciting but perhaps not for everyone.
 Do not bring your dog with you, they have a hard time.